 I have small children

-While the kids are in bed, you could be on an exercise mat, stretching or following a fitness DVD.
+- While the kids are in bed, you could be on an exercise mat, stretching or following a fitness DVD.

 I’m too old

 - Spend more time gardening, walking the dog, and playing with your grandchildren.

-Now that you have more time, get active every day.
+- Now that you have more time, get active every day.
 Go for a walk every morning or every evening before dinner.
 The world is your oyster.

-You haven’t really got one, have you?
+You haven’t really got an excuse, have you?

 There is always a way to fit some physical activity into your day.